-All of Nvidia’s gaming-oriented GPUs belong to their GeForce GPU brand that goes all the way back to 1999, starting with the GeForce 256.
+All of Nvidia’s gaming-oriented GPUs belong to their GeForce GPU brand that goes back to 1999, starting with the GeForce 256.
 Since then, the company has released dozens and dozens of different GPUs over the years, culminating in what are currently the two latest GPU lineups: the GeForce 20 series that launched in 2018 and the GeForce 16 series that launched 2019.

-As mentioned above, all of the latest 20 series and 16 series GPUs come with RTX and GTX designations respectively, but why is the series number going down instead of up?
+As mentioned above, all of the latest 20 series and 16 series GPUs come with RTX and GTX designations, respectively, but why is the series number going down instead of up?
 Moreover, does this imply that GTX GPUs aren’t as good as their RTX counterparts?

 GeForce 20 vs. GeForce 16

-First and foremost, we should note that the 20 series and the 16 series i.e. that the latest RTX and the latest GTX GPUs are both based on the same Turing GPU microarchitecture that Nvidia had originally introduced in 2018.
+First and foremost, we should note that the 20 series and the 16 series i.e., that the latest RTX and the latest GTX GPUs are both based on the same Turing GPU microarchitecture that Nvidia had originally introduced in 2018.

-However, despite both series being based on the same architecture, the 20 series came first and when it launched in 2018, Nvidia wanted to focus on the advanced features that the new architecture could offer.
+However, despite both series being based on the same architecture, the 20 series came first.
+And when it launched in 2018, Nvidia wanted to focus on the advanced features that the new architecture could offer.
 The lineup was comprised of upper mid-range and high-end GPUs that could demonstrate said features, and these were the first GPUs to come with the newly-introduced RTX designation.